-1 The TNC positions the tool in the tool axis at rapid traverse FMAX to the programmed set-up clearance above the workpiece surface.
+1 The TNC positions the tool in the spindle axis at rapid traverse FMAX to the entered set-up clearance above the workpiece surface.

 - 2 If countersinking is before thread milling, the tool moves at the feed rate for countersinking to the sinking depth at front.
-If countersinking occurs after thread milling, the TNC moves the tool to the countersinking depth at the feed rate for pre-positioning. - 3 The TNC positions the tool without compensation from the center on a semicircle to the offset at front, and then follows a circular path at the feed rate for countersinking. - 4 The TNC then moves in a semicircle to the hole center.
+If countersinking occurs after thread milling, the TNC moves the tool to the countersinking depth at the feed rate for pre-positioning. - The TNC positions the tool without compensation from the center on a semicircle to the offset at front, and then follows a circular path at the feed rate for countersinking. - 4 The tool then moves in a semicircle to the hole center.

-- 5 The TNC moves the tool at the programmed feed rate for prepositioning to the starting plane for the thread. - 6 The tool then approaches the thread diameter tangentially in a helical movement. - 7 The tool moves on a continuous helical downward path until it reaches the thread depth. - 8 After this, the tool departs the contour tangentially and returns to the starting point in the working plane. - 9 At the end of the cycle, the TNC retracts the tool at rapid traverse to set-up clearance, or-if programmed-to the 2nd set-up clearance.
+- 5 The tool moves at the programmed feed rate for pre-positioning to the starting plane for the thread. - 6 The tool then approaches the thread diameter tangentially in a helical movement. - 7 The tool moves on a continuous helical downward path until it reaches the thread depth. - 8 After this, the tool departs the contour tangentially and returns to the starting point in the working plane. - 9 At the end of the cycle, the TNC retracts the tool at rapid traverse to the set-up clearance, or-if programmed-to the 2nd set-up clearance.

-Program a positioning block for the starting point (hole center) in the working plane with radius compensation R0.
+Program a positioning block for the starting point (hole center) in the working plane with radius compensation RO.

-The algebraic sign of the cycle parameters depth of thread or sinking depth at front determines the working direction.
-The working direction is defined in the following sequence: 1st: Depth of thread
+The algebraic sign of the cycle parameters thread depth or depth at front determines the working direction.
+The working direction is defined in the following sequence: